ICESAT-2HackWeek/surfit/README.md

 # Surfit 🏄‍♂️

-Our main goal for this project was to see if we could assess surface roughness along track-length scales comparing ATL03 and ATL06 ICESat-2 data, across two regions of interest.
+This project aims to investigate if we can assess surface roughness along track-length scales comparing ATL03 and ATL06 ICESat-2 data, across two regions of interest.

 ## Files